 The Heliosat method has been mainly applied to the Meteosat geostationary satellite measurements, which have the advantage of high spatial and temporal resolution.
-However, the Meteosat satellites do not provide global coverage but are restricted to

-- a specific part of the world, covering Europe and Africa.
+However, the Meteosat satellites do not provide global coverage but are restricted to a specific part of the world, covering Europe and Africa.
 Global coverage, including the polar regions, is given by sun-synchronous polar orbiting satellites.
-The advantage of polar orbiting satellites is their ability to provide surface solar irradiances on a global scale.
-Therefore, we adapted the Heliosat method to the SCIAMACHY (SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY) measurements. - SCIAMACHY is a spectrometer on board the Envisat satellite which flies in a sunsynchronous polar orbit with equator crossing time at about 10:00 LT.
-The pixel size of the SCIAMACHY nadir measurements is 60 × 30 km and global coverage takes 6 days.
+SCIAMACHY (SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY) is a spectrometer on board the Envisat satellite which flies in a sun-synchronous polar orbit with equator crossing time at about 10:00 LT (Local Time).
+Therefore, we adapted the Heliosat method to the SCIAMACHY measurements.
+The pixel size of the SCIA-MACHY nadir measurements is $60 \times 30 \text{ km}^2$ and global coverage takes 6 days.
 The wavelength range of SCIAMACHY is from ultraviolet to near infrared with about 0.2-1.5 nm spectral resolution.
-The primary mission objective of SCIAMACHY is global measurements of trace gases in the troposphere and in the stratosphere, such as ozone, nitrogen dioxide, water vapor, methane and carbon monoxide (Bovensmann et al., 1999).
-Cloud and aerosol information is required in the trace gas retrievals; therefore, several cloud retrieval algorithms have been developed based on the instrumental charac teristics of SCIAMACHY.
-Some algorithms retrieve the cloud pressure, effective cloud fraction or cloud optical thickness from the oxygen absorption spectra in the UV-visible wavelength range (e.g. Koelemeijer et al., 2001; Kokhanovsky et al., 2006; Acarreta et al., 2004); some algorithms derive the effective cloud fraction from the PMD measure-
+The primary mission objective of SCIA-MACHY is global measurements of trace gases in the troposphere and in the stratosphere, such as ozone, nitrogen dioxide, water vapor, methane and carbon monoxide (Bovensmann et al., 1999).